KavinduKasthurirathne/Bird-Species-Identification/README.md

 1. Place the audio file in the appropriate directory.
 2. Run the prediction script with the audio file path as an argument.
 3. The model will output the predicted bird species.

+## Streamlit Web Application
+To use the pre-trained model and get the predictions:
+1. Open the terminal in the same directory.
+2. Run the command 'streamlit run app.py'.